 The most significant trend is that companies are setting science-based targets as well as trying to run their operations using just renewables.
 About 24 companies aim to operate their facilities using solely green energy and include Facebook, Google and Microsoft as well as Walmart and Bank of America, the report says.
 Companies can either buy renewable power in the form of power purchase agreements, invest directly in those projects or own and operate them outright.

 A science-based target, the organizations say, is when a company sets its personal goals in line with the best-available science, all to limit global temperature increases to less than 2 degrees Celsius from the pre-industrial era.
 As of January 2017, 210 companies are using such a standard to set their greenhouse gas goals.
-They include Proctor & Gamble, General Mills and Kellogg Company.
+They include Procter & Gamble, General Mills and Kellogg Company.

 The organizations have some advice for companies, investors and the electricity sector.
 It is suggesting to companies to help create economies of scale within the renewable energy sector by joining alliances and to strike while the iron is hot, buying such power before the federal tax credits expire in a few years.
 At the same time, it is telling those businesses to support initiatives at the state level and to report their progress in achieving greenhouse gas reductions.